This article is a mirror article of machine translation, please click here to jump to the original article.

-[Translate] Zigbee Journey (IV): A few important CC2430 basic experiments - timer interrupt
+Zigbee Journey (4): Several important CC2430 basic experiments - timer interruption

 [Copy link]

-Timer1 is a 16-bit timer with timer/counter/pulse width modulation functions.
-It has three individually programmable input capture/output comparison channels, each of which can be used as a PWM output or used to capture the edge time of the input signal (for more information on what input capture/output comparison is and how to implement PWM output, readers can refer to the CC2430 Chinese manual).
+Timer 1 is a 16-bit timer with timer/counter/pulse width modulation.
+It has 3 individually programmable input capture/output comparison channels, each of which can be used as a PWM output or as a edge time to capture the input signal (for information on what input capture/output comparison is and how to implement PWM output, readers can refer to the CC2430 Chinese manual).

-Comparing the three modes, it can be seen that: the overflow value of the free-running mode is 0xFFFF which is not changeable; while the other two modes can be accurately controlled by assigning a value to T1CC0 in order to precisely control the overflow value of the timer.
-This experiment precisely utilizes this feature to make the timer trigger an interrupt every 1s through the specific T1CC0, so as to precisely control the LED blinking interval of 1s.
+Comparing the three modes, it can be seen that the overflow value of the free operation mode is 0xFFFF unchangeable; The other two modes allow for precise control of the timer's overflow value by assigning a value to T1CC0.
+This experiment uses this feature to trigger an interrupt every 1s by the timer through a specific T1CC0, so as to accurately control the flashing interval of the LED light to 1s.

 (1) Introduction to the experiment

-In the modulo mode of the timer, the flashing interval of the LED is precisely controlled to be 1s, i.e.: light 0.5s → dark 0.5s → light 0.5s → dark 0.5s ...... → light 0.5s → dark 0.5s (i.e. the momentary interval from dark to light is 1s).
-The reversal of light/dark is realized by overflow interrupt.
+In the modulo mode of the timer, the blinking interval of the LED light is precisely controlled by 1s, namely: bright 0.5s → dark 0.5s → bright 0.5s → dim 0.5s ...... → Light 0.5s → Dark 0.5s (i.e., the time interval from dark to light is 1s).
+Light/dark inversion is achieved by overflowing interrupts.

 (2) Program flow chart

-As mentioned before, the state of the LED is: bright 0.5s → dark 0.5s → bright 0.5s → dark 0.5s ...... → light 0.5s → dark 0.5s, and need to be realized with the overflow interrupt, so the overflow period of the timer is required to be 0.5s.
-To this end, the corresponding overflow value needs to be calculated (temporarily set to N).
+As mentioned earlier, the status of the LED light is: bright 0.5s → dark 0.5s → bright 0.5s → dim 0.5s ...... → 0.5s light → 0.5s dark, and it needs to be implemented with overflow interrupts, so the overflow period of the timer is required to be 0.5s.
+To do this, the corresponding overflow value needs to be calculated (temporarily set to N).

-The system clock frequency is selected as 32MHz, and the clock frequency provided to the timer is 16MHz by default (both of them are configured by the special function register CLKCON, which can be found in the CC2430 Chinese manual).
+The system clock frequency is selected as 32MHz, and the clock frequency given given is 16MHz by default (both are determined by special function registers).CLKCONFor details, please refer to the CC2430 Chinese manual).

-For timer 1, set its clock frequency to 128 divisions.
+For Timer 1, set its clock crossover to 128 divisions.

 */